Next Start

 • CDI box: This can be tough to troubleshoot.
 If everything else checks out, swapping in a new CDI box may help identify the problem.

 Along with starting and charging systems, ignition system components are critical to safe and reliable motorcycle operation.
-Motorcycle ignition system problems can be intimidating to diagnose, especially compared with mechanical failures that may be visible to the eye.
+Motorcycle ignition system problems can be intimidating to diagnose, especially compared with mechanical failures that may be visible.

 Technicians who understand and are skilled in this area are in demand.
 Taking the time to gain experience and develop the skill of troubleshooting and repairing ignition system issues can be a great benefit to your career down the road.

-In Motorcycle Mechanic Institute’s 48-week Motorcycle Technician Training Program, you’ll learn the foundations of motorcycle, ATV, side-by-side and personal watercraft to prepare for a career as a motorcycle technician.1.1 To learn more, visit our program page and request information to talk with an Admissions Representative today.
+In Motorcycle Mechanic Institute’s 48-week Motorcycle Technician Training program, you can learn the foundations of motorcycles, ATVs, side-by-sides and personal watercrafts to prepare for a career as a motorcycle technician.1.1,7 To learn more, request information and an Admissions Representative will reach out!

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.